Does taking Antibiotics Affect Eczema?

-For some time, researchers have wondered if antibiotic use in babies (or even in their pregnant moms) might be linked to the development of eczema later in life.
+Will taking antibiotics worsen or increase the risk of developing eczema?
+Are there special considerations for antibiotic use in young children or pregnant women?
 In the last few years, several analyses of large population databases and reviews of multiple studies across time (meta analyses) are providing a clearer picture of antibiotics’ role in the development of eczema.

 First, maternal antibiotic use during pregnancy.